 Volunteer as a family.

 Thanksgiving marks a time of giving thanks, but it is also encourages “giving back.”
-Thanksgiving weekend is a great way to demonstrate to kids and family that helping is as important, if not better, than receiving.
+Thanksgiving weekend is a great time to demonstrate to kids and family that helping is as important, if not better, than receiving.
 Check out these ongoing volunteer opportunities in the Atlanta area.
 Hands on Atlanta takes it a step further by offering matching services to help you find the perfect volunteer opportunities for you and your family.

 OK, so you ate too much and a the kids are stir crazy.
 Get some fresh air and enjoy the beautiful fall colors at one of these 7 family-friendly adventures near Atlanta.
 Feeling even more adventurous?
 Here are 7 Georgia hikes with amazing views, located within a few hours of Atlanta.
 This awesome list includes drive time from Atlanta as well as difficulty rating.